This post may contain affiliate links. Please see my full disclosure for details.

 Instructions

-- In a large bowl add all the dry ingredients: both flours, cocoa powder, yeast, sugar, and salt.
-Stir together.
+- In a large bowl stir together the all-purpose flour, rye flour, cocoa powder, yeast, sugar and salt.

-- In a separate bowl mix the warm water, molasses, and oil together.
+- In a separate bowl mix together the warm water, molasses, and oil.

-- Add the wet into the dry ingredients until your dough comes together.
+- Pour the wet ingredients into the dry mix and combine until a dough is formed.

-- Cool on a rack before slicing.
+- Let cool completely on a rack before slicing.
 Store bread at room temperature for up to 3 days.
 It can also be frozen for up to 8 weeks.
+Defrost at room temerpature for several hours.

 This bread is delicious and I’ve tried, unsuccessfully, to make pumpernickel bread before.
 I almost gave up and tossed the whole thing but I am glad I didn’t.
 With the first rise, it looked like it didn’t rise much.
 With all that yeast, why wouldn’t it be huge, right?
 After hours of letting it sit, I finally punched it down and put it in the bread pans.
 Waited for a 2nd rise, looked like nothing happened.
 So I warmed my oven and put the pans in.
 Looked like nothing rose again.
 Okay so now what?
 I left them overnight in… Read more »